A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Introduction

-Graph clustering is a fundamental and challenging task to separate the nodes into different groups in an unsupervised manner.
-In recent years, benefiting from the strong graph representation capability of deep graph neural networks (GNNs) \cite{GCN,GAT,GAE}, deep graph clustering has witnessed fruitful advances.
-However, unlike the deep clustering area \cite{deep_clustering_survey_1,deep_clustering_survey_2,deep_clustering_survey_3,deep_clustering_survey_4}, the survey paper of deep graph clustering is scarce.
-In order to assist researchers in reviewing, summarizing, and planning for the future, a comprehensive survey of deep graph clustering is expected.
-In this paper, we begin by introducing the general pipeline and important baselines in this fast-growing field.
-And then, the taxonomy, challenges, and applications will be described in detail.
+\IEEEPARstart{G}raph clustering is an important and challenging task to separate nodes of the graph into different clusters in an unsupervised manner.
+In recent years, benefiting from the strong representation capability of deep learning \cite{deep_learning}, especially graph neural networks (GNNs) \cite{GCN,GAT,GAE,MGCN,LIANGKE1,LIANGKE2,LIANGKE3}, deep graph clustering has witnessed fruitful advances.
+However, unlike the deep clustering area \cite{deep_clustering_survey_1,deep_clustering_survey_2,deep_clustering_survey_3,deep_clustering_survey_4}, the survey paper of deep graph clustering \cite{survey_1} is relatively scarce.
+For example, \cite{survey_2,survey_3} mainly survey the papers about community detection with deep learning.
+To better assist researchers in reviewing, summarizing, and planning for the future, a comprehensive survey of deep graph clustering is expected.
+From this motivation, we make a comprehensive survey of deep graph clustering in this paper.

-Firstly, the general pipeline of deep graph clustering is demonstrated in Figure \ref{overall}.
-To be specific, the encoding neural network $\mathcal{F}$ is trained in a self-supervised manner and embed the nodes into the latent space.
-Subsequently, the designed clustering method $\mathcal{C}$ separates the node embeddings $\textbf{Z}$ into several disjoint clusters.
-The detailed formulations and the important baselines can be found in Section \ref{define}.
+Firstly, we demonstrate the general pipeline of deep graph clustering.
+As shown in Figure \ref{overall}, the encoding neural network $\mathcal{F}$ is trained in a self-supervised manner to embed the nodes into the latent space.
+After encoding, the clustering method $\mathcal{C}$ separates the node embeddings $\mathbf{Z}$ into several disjoint clusters.
+The formulaic definitions and the important baselines of deep graph clustering are deliberated in Section \ref{sec:deep_graph_clusering}.